bigbio/quantms/docs/fdr.rst

 .. warning:: Choosing peptide-level FDR with Percolator will discard all but the best PSM per peptide.
 Use with caution
     if you need full traceability.

+When using OpenMS' distribution-fitting approach, a standard formula for FDR calculation is used (TODO add formula) and is currently only available for the PSM level.

 The FDR filtering at peptide spectrum match (PSM) level is currently always applied at the single file level.
 We argue that experiment-wide FDR control at the end of the workflow on the protein level is sufficient to limit error rates for the overall analysis.
 Nonetheless, an option for experiment-wide re-scoring and FDR control on PSM/peptide-level